rikosintie/Discovery/docs/intro.md

     4. key length - 2048 or larger recommended
     5. Do you use ssh keys instead of passwords?

+!!!
+Note Cisco hashing
+    #username mhubbard secret ?
+    0      Specifies an UNENCRYPTED secret will follow 5      Specifies a MD5 HASHED secret will follow
+    8      Specifies a PBKDF2 HASHED secret will follow 9      Specifies a SCRYPT HASHED secret will follow
 ----------------------------------------------------------------

 ## License